rolandmueller/bigdata/cloud_deployment.md

 8. In the CapRover Web GUI for the newly added domain (e.g. at http://counter.example.com), click `Enable HTTPS`.
 Test if you can reach your app with the https URL (e.g. at https://counter.example.com).

+9. In the CapRover Web GUI, enable `Force HTTPS by redirecting all HTTP traffic to HTTPS`.
+Enter your domain without https (e.g. at http://counter.example.com) and test if you get redirected to the https URL (e.g. to https://counter.example.com).

+# Deliverables

-Add your URL in the Moodle Asignment.
+* Add your URL of the deployed web app in the Moodle